 The Japanese inflicted further damage to the garden in 1942.

 The garden that we can see now is a result of the five-year restoration project that started in 1956.
-The garden was finally open to the public in September 1961 and declared the national monument in 1982.
+The ga was finally open to the public in September 1961 and declared the national monument in 1982.

 Yu Garden is not very big, especially if compared with very famous Chinese gardens in Suzhou.
 Regardless, it contains a lot of exquisite structures, pavilions and other details.
 One of them is the magnificent Dragon Wall, with skilfully crafted dragons that keep an eye on the garden as its permanent guardians.

 Similarly, when you pour water into the rock from the top, it comes out from each hole.
 It creates a spectacular image.
-Pan Yunduan was very fond of the Exquisite Jade Rock.
+Pan Yunduan was very fond of the Jade Rock.
 He built the Yuhua Hall directly opposite the rock, where he used to sit and admire it.

 Of course, you can spend more time there and enjoy in its tranquillity.
-It’s in a very vibrant area, but while you are in the garden, you would never tell that you are actually in a very busy part of Shanghai.
+It’s in a very vibrant area but, while you are in the garden, you would never tell that you are actually in a very busy part of Shanghai.

-Like every other beautiful site in the world, this garden is also a very busy tourist attraction.
+Like every other beautiful historic site in the world, this garden is also a very busy tourist attraction.
 Thus, the best time to visit is in the morning, immediately after it opens.
 Hopefully, there will be fewer people at that time and you will be able to walk around and see everything in relative peace.

 Make sure that you visit all pavilions and halls, because in most of them you can also see some beautiful furniture.